UnionVMS/UVMS-ConfigModule-APP/README.md

    Remove the Parameter entity, as well as the ParameterService interface and bean.
 Switch to the ParameterService included in uvms-config where needed.

 ### Setup the context and database
-In persistence.xml, make sure that the name of the persistence unit is "modulePU", and that the Parameter entity is specified in a <class>-tag.
+In persistence.xml, make sure that the name of the persistence unit is module name, and that the Parameter entity is specified in a <class>-tag.
 ```xml
     <class>eu.europa.ec.fisheries.uvms.config.service.entity.Parameter</class>
 ```